How to Grow and Harvest Asparagus for Years of Fresh Spears

 This vegetable grows best in full sun and well-drained soil with a pH between 6.5 and 7.5.
 Avoid heavy, waterlogged soil, as excessive moisture can cause root rot.
 If your soil is heavy clay, improve drainage by adding organic matter or creating raised beds.

 Temperature plays a vital role in plant growth.
-It prefers temperatures between 16-24°C (60-75°F) during the growing season.
-It can tolerate winter temperatures as low as -10°C (14°F) but may need mulch protection in colder regions.
+Plants prefer temperatures between 16-24°C (60-75°F) during the growing season.
+They can tolerate temperatures as low as -10°C (14°F) but may need mulch protection in colder regions.
 In very warm climates, summer heat above 30°C (86°F) can stress the plants, requiring extra watering and shade.

 A dedicated bed ensures plants remain undisturbed.
 Select a site where they can grow for decades without interference.
-Once planted, crowns send up spears each spring, gradually increasing in size and number over the years.
+Once planted, crowns send spears each spring, gradually increasing in size and number.
 Proper site selection and soil preparation will set your plants up for success.

 How to Prepare Soil